pponce/homebridge-script2/VERIFICATION.md

 # Homebridge verification: Script2

-Prepared for 1.0.0-beta.1 on September 10, 2026.
-Verification is performed by the Homebridge team; a beta release is not certification.
+Prepared for 1.0.0 on September 11, 2026.
+Verification is performed by the Homebridge team; publication of this stable release is not certification.

 ## Suggested submission text